Political factions of Joseon: History

-During the reign of Gojong, real power initially belonged to his father, the Grand Internal Prince Heungseon, who on one hand sought to reform corrupt state institutions but on the other hand pursued a policy of isolationism, opposing the opening of the country to Western and Japanese influences.
-From the 1870s onwards, Queen Min (known posthumously as Empress Myeongseong) became more dominant and pursued a policy of cautious modernisation and opening up.
-Her dominance was opposed by reactionaries and progressives alike.
-In particular, the progressive Gaehwa Party sought to modernise the country along Western and Japanese lines.
-These factional struggles led to the Imo Incident and Gapsin Coup, as well as increased foreign interference in Korean affairs.
+During Gojong's reign (1864–1907), real power initially belonged to his father, Grand Internal Prince Heungseon (commonly known as Heungseon Daewongun), who on one hand sought to reform corrupt institutions but on the other hand pursued a policy of isolationism, opposing the opening of the country to outside influences.
+From the 1870s onwards, Queen Min (posthumously Empress Myeongseong) became more influential and pursued a policy of cautious modernisation using Western and Chinese help.
+Her hegemony was opposed by the conservatives and reformists alike.
+In particular, the progressive Enlightenment Party sought to quickly modernise the country along Japanese lines.
+These factional struggles led to the Imo Incident and the Kapsin Coup, as well as increased foreign interference in Korean affairs.